mdeniz/marcus_bikes/README.md

 ##### Setting prices

 The schema for the pricing on the shop is based on three pieces.
-The base price of the products, the price changes caused by the attributes and price changes caused by the combination of products in a customization.
+The base price of the products, the price changes caused by the attributes, and price changes caused by the combination of products in a customization.

-If Marcus needs to change the price for a specific part, he only have to go to the product page and edit that product chaging the base price accordingly.
+If Marcus needs to change the price for a specific part, he only has to go to the product page and edit that product changing the base price accordingly.

-On the other hand if he wants to change the increment an attribute causes on the product if its selected then he have to edit that attribute option introducing the increment/decrement in the field Price Change of that one attribute option.
+On the other hand, if he wants to change the increment an attribute causes on the product if it's selected then he has to edit that attribute option introducing the increment/decrement in the field Price Change of that one attribute option.

-And in the last case, a price change based on combinations of parts, Marcus have to go to the product page that wants to be changed in price on presence of the other product and go to the last tab, the **Price Changes** one:
+In the last case, a price change based on combinations of parts, Marcus has to go to the product page that wants to be changed in price on the presence of the other product and go to the last tab, the **Price Changes** one:

 ![Product Admin list price changes](doc/assets/admin_product_edit_price_changes_tab.png)